subnano/jvm-monitor/README.md

 ### TODO
 - GcEvent should include heapSize / bytesBefore / bytesAfter
 - evaluate columns used on GcEvent (name -> collector)
+- move jvm-monitor to nano/tools/jvm-monitor

+### KDB Features TODO
+- reconnection logic
+- failover logic
+- offline update logic with alerting
+- intelligent batching

+### KDB Notes
 - surely can use a better value for timestamp - not Date
 - benchmark record writing & kdb update
 - benchmark sync vs async updates
 - determine how to get result of async update
 - determine how to specify table schema
 - move Kx code to nano
-- move jvm-monitor to nano/tools/jvm-monitor

 ### HSPerfData Options